 More in the Earning on Etsy Series

 I am writing an ebook full of tips and success stories from some Etsy sellers who have it all figured out.
 I’ll also be going more in depth about some of the topics in my popular Earning on Etsy series.
-For notifications about my upcoming Etsy ebook (including a discount when it launches) please subscribe to my Etsy ebook mailing list below (which is different than my regular blog email subscription).
+For notifications about my upcoming Etsy ebook (including special launch pricing) please subscribe to my Etsy ebook mailing list below (which is different than my regular blog email subscription).